 HIGH RISKS FOR LGBT COMMUNITY

 Today, I’m proud to say that I’m an LGBTQ+ person living in recovery from self-harm, drug and alcohol addiction.
 However, the road to recovery has taught me many hard truths.
 One is that there is a higher risk of addiction, mental health, self-harm and suicide faced by the LGBTQ+ community than the general population.
+Additionally, it's harder for LGBTQ+ individuals to get the help they need.

 According to Mental Health America, an estimated 44 million people in our country live with mental health conditions.
 My LGBT peers and I are three times as likely to experience conditions, like self-harm, meth addiction, anxiety disorder and depression due to experiencing traumatic events such as sexual assault, family rejection, and discrimination.